Artist wants Welsh museums to tell South Asian stories with empathy

 “The room is recreated from my memories of growing up in Britain in the late 70s and early 80s,” she said.
 “It’s quite typical of the sort of houses that my aunts had, we had.
 The tea trolley, the lamp, the family photos, the television and the rug.”

 “The most poignant thing in there is the Clive Sofa.
-We wanted to turn the gaze on Clive of India.
-We wanted to use that sofa within an environment safe for immigrants.
-To place Clive’s sofa in there, and for me to sit on it and host conversations about colonialism and memory, was really important.”
+We wanted to use that sofa to recreate a living room that was a safe environment for immigrants.
+To place Clive’s sofa in there, and for me to sit on it and host conversations about colonialism and memory, was an important act of turning the gaze on Robert Clive.”

 The artist’s second exhibit is an immersive installation inspired by the tent of Tipu Sultan, ruler of the Kingdom of Mysore.
 Edward Clive, the son of Robert, served as Governor of Madras in India and played a key role in the defeat and death of Tīpū Sultān in 1799.